oktadev/okta-node-express-example/README.md

 ![Okta Application Settings](images/okta-app-settings.png)

-You will also need an API token:
+You will also need two API tokens:

 * Log in to your Okta account, then navigate to **API > Tokens** and click the **Create Token** button
-* Enter a name that will help you remember what this is used for (e.g. "registration")
+* Enter a name that will help you remember what this is used for
+  * The first one will be for registering users, so a name like "Registration" would work here
+  * The second token will be for fetching and editing user profiles, so you could call it something like "User Profiles"
 * Save the provided **token value** for later
   * This will only be displayed once.
 If you lose it, you will need to create another API token
+* Repeat this process for the next token

 Now create a file called `.env` in the project root and add the following variables, replacing the values with your own from the previous steps.